Voltstro-Studios/UnityWebBrowser/README.md

 **(NOTE)**: Currently the work-in-progress 2.x version of this project doesn't have a ready-to-go UPM package.
 The [1.x version](https://github.com/Voltstro-Studios/UnityWebBrowser/tree/1.6.3) does however!

-## Git

-As always, you will always be able to install via git, we will have this ready once 2.0 is done!

-## OpenUPM

-We plan on releasing on [OpenUPM](https://openupm.com/) once 2.0 is done.
-This should make the install process relatively hassle free.

 ## Contributing

 Please READ ALL OF THIS if you want to contribute or work on the project.